griffithlab/rnabio.org/_posts/0000-08-02-CSHL_Intro_to_R_programming.md

 ## Logical operations

-Data analysis will require filtering data types using comparison operators:
+Data analysis will require filtering data types using comparison operators to return TRUE and FALSE as a vector:

 -   `==` checks to see whether two values are equivalent.
 A common error is to only use one `=`, which is used to set variables in functions.
 -   `!=` checks if two values are not equivalent